“And why do I do as I do?”

 Kitty says, “No, it’s just my nerves, it’s everything I’ve gone through!” which is not an explanation.
 She mentions that she went to the rectory, and suddenly Angelique snaps to attention.
 “Did you know the woman that lived there?”
 Kitty asks, and Angelique asks why she’s using the past tense.
 “Because she’s disappeared!”
 Kitty exclaims.
 “Before Count Petofi’s eyes, he told me so himself!”

 Now, Angelique can see perfectly well that Kitty is not a reliable information source at the moment, but the idea that somebody told somebody that a woman vanished is enough to make her rush off to investigate.
-Angelique is kind of high-strung, herself.
+Angelique is kind of temperamental, herself.
 Everybody is.

 So I know that I’m spending a lot of time describing these women on the edge of a nervous breakdown, but this is an extremely camp episode and I’m only human.
 As always, I’m unable to adequately explain why this sequence counts as camp, and why that’s a good thing for a sequence to be.
 All I can say is that if you like teetering and mascara, then this is the episode for you.